cairo-book/cairo-book/src/ch02-05-control-flow.md

 The symbol `^C` represents where you pressed ctrl-c.
 You may or may not see the word `again!` printed after the ^C, depending on where the code was in the loop when it received the interrupt signal.

 > Note: Cairo prevents us from running program with infinite loops by including a gas meter.
 The gas meter is a mechanism that limits the amount of computation that can be done in a program.
 By setting a value to the `--available-gas` flag, we can set the maximum amount of gas available to the program.
 Gas is a unit of measurement that expresses the computation cost of an instruction.
 When the gas meter runs out, the program will stop.
-In the previous case, we set the gas limit high enough for the the program to run for quite some time.
+In the previous case, we set the gas limit high enough for the program to run for quite some time.

 > It is particularly important in the context of smart contracts deployed on Starknet, as it prevents from running infinite loops on the network.
 > If you're writing a program that needs to run a loop, you will need to execute it with the `--available-gas` flag set to a value that is large enough to run the program.